soudev/knowledge.mine/stuff/frontend.css.preprocessadores.md

 --

+* [[GitHub] Igosuki / compass-mixins](https://github.com/Igosuki/compass-mixins) - A collection of compass' stylesheet for bower dependencies and libsass

+--

 * [[GitHub] holidaypirates / nucleus](https://github.com/holidaypirates/nucleus) - is a living style guide generator for atomic css based components.
 It's a Node application parsing the source SCSS files and reading information from DocBlock annotations.

 --